moneybutton/docs/docs/bsv-bn.md

 Source code: [bn.js](https://github.com/moneybutton/bsv/blob/master/lib/crypto/bn.js)

+Note that big numbers are handled automatically by Money Button behind the scenes and it is not necessary to deal with big numbers directly unless you are building an advanced application.

 Because Javascript does not (as of this writing) support big numbers natively, bsv has a wrapper for a big number library ([bn.js](https://github.com/indutny/bn.js/)).
 This library is used extensively